-The Interdisciplinary Research Workshop on South Asia has been organised by the Swedish South Asian Studies Network (SASNET), Lund University, in collaboration with the Nordic Centre in India (NCI) and the Nordic Institute of Asian Studies (NIAS) at Copenhagen University.
+The Interdisciplinary Research Workshop on South Asia is being organised by SASNET in collaboration with the Nordic Centre in India (NCI) university consortium and the Nordic Institute of Asian Studies (NIAS) at Copenhagen University.
 The workshop will focus on three thematic areas: Culture, Technology, and Development.
 It will take place at the Falsterbo Conference Resort in Höllviken, south of Malmö, Sweden.

 The main objective of the workshop is to bridge the gap between Nordic researchers in various disciplines working on South Asia.
 We will discuss interdisciplinary research in terms of theoretical and methodological approaches, assumptions, ethical considerations, and practices.
 The workshop will consider interdisciplinary research that is already being done in the field of South Asian studies, and will give participants an opportunity to explore promising new areas for future research projects and publications.
 Talks by three prominent researchers will be featured.

 Professor Kirin Narayan received her Ph.D. in Anthropology from the University of California, Berkeley, in 1987 and was professor of Anthropology at the University of Wisconsin-Madison from 1989 onward, joining the the Australian National University in 2013.
 Narayan has done extensive fieldwork in South Asia focusing on oral traditions.
 She has published numerous books and articles on aspects of narrative, oral history and ethnography.